lucky-wolf/DW2-XL/README.md

 ## Latest Changes

 ### v1.17.6
-- Renamed reactors to better fit the DW2 universe
-- Renamed quantum engines to compact ion engines
 - Tweaked automation policies to ensure race preferred hyperdrive in effect
+- Renamed
+  - Reactors
+  - Engines
-- Renamed most "Basic" technologies to something more interesting
+  - "Basic" to something more interesting
-- Renamed "Proton Engines" to "Pulsed Ion Engines"
+  - "Target Tracking" to "Targeting"

 ### v1.17.5
 - Restricted Quameno from all irrelevant reactor techs